miac-research/MARS-brainstem/README.md

 ## Using the pre-built container images

 Ready-to-use, pre-built images are available for download from the [Github container registry](https://github.com/miac-research/dl-brainstem/packages).
 The images have been tested with Apptainer and Docker.
+Please refer to the instructions below for usage guidance.

-In general, we recommend the nnU-Net algorithm (please see our publication for a detailed comparison between the two algorithms) and using Apptainer (the standard container tool for scientific computing).
+In general, we recommend the nnU-Net algorithm (please see our publication for a detailed comparison between the two methods) and using Apptainer (the standard container tool for scientific computing).

 ### Data requirements

 The brainstem segmentation requires **only one input, a 3D T1-weighted image** (e.g., MPRAGE, FSPGR, FFE) in NIfTI-1 data format.
 We recommend [dcm2niix](https://github.com/rordenlab/dcm2niix) for DICOM to NIfTI conversion.
-Importantly, the image must have been acquired without the use of a contrast agent.
+Importantly, the image must have been acquired **without the use of a contrast agent**.
 Check that the brainstem is sufficiently covered by the field of view.
 The recommended resolution is 1 mm isotropic.
 Images with a different resolution will be resliced to 1mm isotropic before prediction, brainstem masks are returned in the original resolution.
 In case your image data deviates from 1 mm isotropic resolution, check the output carefully.

 ### Hardware requirements

 While the inference can be run on CPU (>8 cores recommended), an NVIDIA GPU will greatly accelerate the calculation.
-The pre-built images use CUDA 12 and can thus support a wide range of NVIDIA GPUs from compute capability 5.0 (Maxwell generation, 2014) to 9.0 (Hopper generation, 2022).
-The nnU-Net method should also work up to compute capability 12.0 (Blackwell generation, 2024), but this is untested.
-Please report any errors you encounter on the [Issues page](https://github.com/miac-research/MARS-brainstem/issues).
-A minimum of 8 GB GPU memory is required.
+The pre-built images support a wide range of NVIDIA GPUs, depending on the method used:

+- nnU-Net method: Compute capabilies from 7.5 (Turing, 2018) to 12.0 (Blackwell, 2024)
+- MD-GRU method: Compute capabilies from 5.0 (Maxwell, 2014) to 9.0 (Hopper, 2022)

+> [!NOTE]
+> [Legacy GPUs](https://developer.nvidia.com/cuda-legacy-gpus), such as the GTX 1080 or V100, are only compatible with the MD-GRU method or an older version ([1.0.3](https://github.com/miac-research/MARS-brainstem/pkgs/container/brainstem-nnunet/379140994?tag=1.0.3)) of the nnU-Net method.
+> The latest GPUs, like the RTX 5090, are only supported by the current (version ≥1.0.4) nnU-Net method, and are not compatible with MD-GRU.

 ### nnU-Net algorithm using Apptainer